 “A Peaceful Path Isn’t Always the Right Road”

-Let’s be real for a second Kishōtenketsu is a beautiful structure.
+Let’s be real for a second Kishōtenketsu is indeed a beautiful structure.
 It’s reflective, gentle, layered, and emotionally rich.

-But it’s not always the right fit.
+But it’s not always the right fit for your storytelling.

 So, before you start weaving a tale with no villains, no chase scenes, and no dramatic showdowns, let’s talk about when to avoid this structure, or at least adapt it with care.